Where do I get a school directory?

 - Grades 1-5 Aftercare: Available from 3:20 – 6:00 PM with a healthy after-school snack and varied craft/movement activities.
 Prepaid and drop-in available.

-- Grades 1-8 After School Offerings: We have different enrichment and sport activities each semester.
-See our Weekly Update for details.
+- Grades 1-8 After School Enrichment: We have different enrichment and sport activities each semester.
+See our Weekly Update for updates.

 - Before School: Greenwood School doesn’t offer formal early morning care, but in certain circumstances and with advanced notice we will accommodate your family.